 What does Brexit mean for you and your trade marks?Print publication

 With all that is currently going on, we could all be forgiven for pushing the UK’s exit from the EU to the back of our minds.
 However, the WM IP Team have been busy behind the scenes planning for the future.
-The transition period expires at the end of December, what does this mean for you and your trade marks?
+The transition period expired at the end of December, so what does this mean for you and your trade marks?
 The following are all queries that members of our team have been asked recently:

 How does the UK’s departure affect my EU Trade Mark Registration?

 Owners of a pending EU Trade Mark will need to reapply for the corresponding mark in the UK.
 There will be a period of 9 months from 1 January 2021 in which to do so in order to maintain the earlier filing date of the EU Application.
-If you require any further advice regarding obtaining a UK application, please do get in touch with Sarah Williams or Beverley Robinson in the Intellectual Property Team.
+If you require any further advice regarding obtaining a UK application, please do get in touch with Sarah Williams in the Intellectual Property Team.

 If an EU Trade Mark Registration is due for renewal on or after 1 January 2021, owners of registrations will need to pay renewal fees to the EU office and the UK office to maintain their current level of protection.

 As usual, for any of our existing clients, we will manage this whole process on your behalf to ensure that the marks are renewed simultaneously and on time.
 This will ensure that there is no disruption to the level of protection afforded by the marks.

 If you are currently not a client of ours, we are happy to have a chat through your renewal options with you, please get in touch.

 After Brexit can I still use a UK registration / earlier right in the UK to oppose an EU Trade Mark?